frankrobnik/frankrobnik/README.md

 # Frank Robnik – @frankrobnik
 ### About me

 Hello 👋 I am a full stack developer living in Berlin.
 I am passionate about all things UX / UI design and frontend development.
-I love working with the **MERN stack**, but am also always on the lookout for new technologies, ... as long as it's **typescript**!
+I love working with the **MERN stack**, but am also always on the lookout for new technologies, ... as long as it's **typescript** 🤓

 ### Goals and interests